• Skip to primary navigation

 • 1/2 tsp. kosher salt

 That is my starting point for homemade marinara.
 From there, anything goes.
 You could add a teaspoon of red pepper flakes.
 Substitute one can of diced tomatoes for a can of spicy Rotel.
 If you use fresh herbs, you can alter and accentuate the taste to your likes.
-I just hope that you would make your own sauce and not get something in a jar.
+I just hope that you will make your own sauce and not get something in a jar.

 Putting It All Together

 Tonight’s marinara sauce was a can of tomato sauce and a can of diced tomatoes.
-I minced 2 large cloves of garlic, diced a medium onion, and picked about 8 leaves of fresh basil from my plant, and chopped them up.
+I minced 2 large cloves of garlic, diced a medium onion, picked about 8 leaves of fresh basil from my plant, and chopped them up.

 I started the marinara in a saucepan with 1 tbsp olive oil on medium heat.
 I placed the onion in first for about one minute then added 1 pound of Italian sausage.
 (You could substitute chopped peppers, mushrooms, zucchini, or summer squash for a vegetarian sauce).
 Brown the meat and add the two cans of tomatoes.
 I added the garlic and basil and 1 tbsp oregano, 2 tsp thyme, 2 tsp ground fennel, 1 tsp black pepper, and 1/2 tsp crushed red pepper.